Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon RX 590 is 46% faster than the Radeon R9 270 overall, due to its higher data rate. (explain)
+Memory BandwidthThe Radeon RX 590 should theoretically be a lot faster than the Radeon R9 270 overall. (explain)

-Pixel RateThe Radeon RX 590 is much (about 63%) more effective at full screen anti-aliasing than the Radeon R9 270, and also will be able to handle higher resolutions without slowing down too much. (explain)
+Pixel RateThe Radeon RX 590 should be quite a bit (more or less 63%) faster with regards to anti-aliasing than the Radeon R9 270, and should be able to handle higher screen resolutions while still performing well. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison